 TSA provides a system for industry to screen 100 percent of cargo transported on passenger aircraft.

-Devices conditionally approved for screening operations and are currently undergoing, or are scheduled, for field test activities.
-These devices have up to 36 months from the date added to the approved technology section to successfully pass TSA's suitability-based field test activities.
+The Approved Technology section reflects devices conditionally approved for screening operations that are currently undergoing, or are scheduled, for field test activities.
+These devices have up to 36 months from the date added to the approved technology section to successfully pass TSA’s suitability-based field test activities.
 If a device is unable to pass field test activities within the prescribed 36 months, it will be removed from the approved technology section.
 Due to this fact, regulated parties who procure a device from the approved technology section do so at their own risk.
-Additional technologies may be added at TSA's discretion.
+Additional technologies may be added at TSA’s discretion.

-For the Non-SSI version of the Air Cargo Screening Technology List click here for download.
+Download the non-SSI version of the Air Cargo Screening Technology List here.
 Please note that when procuring screening equipment in accordance with TSA-approved security programs, cargo screening technologies must be selected from the SSI version of the Air Cargo Screening Technology List.

 Twelve-Five Standard Security Program in an All-Cargo Operation